galinarudollf/SoftwareentwicklungSoSe2020_Aufgabe_03/README.md

 		[1] Star Wars ("These are not the droids you are looking for.")

-### 6. Computer lassen sich in Arrays zu Computer-Pools zusammenfassen.
+### f.
+Computer lassen sich in Arrays zu Computer-Pools zusammenfassen.

 - Implementieren Sie bitte zunächst eine `Print()`-Methode in der Computerklasse, die die relevanten Eigenschaften des Computers ausgibt (Benutzername, IP-Adresse, Absturzzustand).